 The small group practical skill stations will emphasize the assessment and management of the patient using a variety of techniques and equipment.
 Through this, practical skills and troubleshooting abilities will be developed.
 During these skill stations, the skills and knowledge of each participant will be continually monitored and assessed.

 The first day will include aspects of both Adult and Paediatric Resuscitation whilst the second day will focus on Adult Cardiac Arrest.
 A separate one day program is available for those interested in Paediatric Advanced Life Support (PALS).
-This is scheduled to run the day after the ALS courses in October.

 Candidates may elect to skip Day 1 of the full ALS course and attend Day 2 only providing the candidate can show proof of completing a comprehensive Basic Life Support (BLS), Immediate Life Support (ILS/ALS1) or equivalent course within the last 12 months.
 A 3 month grace period will apply.